Josh-404/dinner-and-a-movie/README.md

 * The [Gracenote Movie API](http://developer.tmsapi.com/docs/data_v1_1/movies/Movies_playing_in_local_theatres) to find movies playing in local theatres based on the user entered date and zip code
 * The [Google Places API](https://developers.google.com/places/web-service/intro) to find restaurants based on the user entered zip code
 * HTML and [Boostrap 4](https://getbootstrap.com/) to style the page elements
-* CSS for custom styling of the buttons and media queries to resize the header image on the first page so that it resized appropriately in its DIV at smaller screen sizes.
+* CSS for custom styling of hover elements over the movie names and media queries to resize the header image on the first page so that it gets resized appropriately in its DIV at smaller screen sizes.
 * [Hover.css](http://ianlunn.github.io/Hover/) to add fun animations to the button elements on the page
+* [Google Fonts](https://fonts.google.com/) for the text elements on the page
 * The [jQuery](https://jquery.com/) library for Javascript to dynamically generate the movies showtime and restaurant elements based on the user entered data
+* AJAX to query the APIs
 * [Firebase](https://firebase.google.com/) to store user submitted data
 * [Moment.js](http://momentjs.com/) to format the movie times in an easier to read format (ie. 11:00 AM instead of 2018-04-09T11:00)